mesur-io/ntru-key-encapsulation/draft-fluhrer-crfg-ntru.md

 ## Polynomial Addition

+[Now, I have working python code in ntru.py; should we just refer to that code, or bring in selected portions into this document?
+I expect we don't want the preliminary versions of the code I wrote here...]

 When NTRU adds two polynomials, it does it by adding each element of the vector independently modulo Q.  In Python, this could look like:

 ~~~